drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 ============

-``ceph-volume`` scans each host in the cluster periodically in order to determine which devices are present and whether they are eligible to be used as OSDs.
+``ceph-volume`` scans each host in the cluster periodically in order to determine the devices that are present and responsive.
+It is also determined whether each is eligible to be used for new OSDs in a block, DB, or WAL role.

 To print a list of devices discovered by ``cephadm``, run this command: